Real Estate Investors Association of Greater Cincinnati

 Comments

 O.K., so you have gotten it into your blood, mind, and soul that you want to be a Rehabber.
 Take that ugly, smelly eyesore and turn it into the gem of the neighborhood.
 No problem, right?
-After all, you’ve watched all the shows on HGTV.
-You know all about what countertops to choose…what color schemes will wow your buyers…and that bathroom layout you have etched into your mind is killer….
+After all, you’ve watched all the shows on HGTV and Magnolia Network.
+You know all about what countertops to choose…what color schemes will wow your buyers…and, that bathroom layout you have etched into your mind is killer….

 Well, there may be just a bit more to it than you think.

-In this post, I want to address some of the areas you will want to start with before ever lifting a hammer or paintbrush.
-Some of the things that, if done correctly ahead of time, will make your project run infinitely smoother, save you time and money, and allow you to keep any hair you currently have.
+In this article, I want to address some of the areas you will want to start with before ever lifting a hammer or paintbrush.
+Some of the things which, if done correctly ahead of time, will make your project run infinitely smoother, save you time and money and allow you to keep any hair you currently have.

 What Needs to be Done?